nielsr2/PFT-mini/README.md

 * Introduces more varied and noisy Hall effect sensor data that requires futher attention.
 * Scratches the surface.

-## Visual identity
+## Visual identity / Design Aesthetic

 Many the effect pedals and pedal boards consist of black plastic, metal, and rubber parts.
-For good and bad, this produces products with the a sleek aesthetic of mass producable  tanks.
+For good and bad, this produces products with the a sleek aesthetic of mass manufactured tanks.

 Limited to the possibilities at hand (i.e., no metal work), a more old school ornamented look was opted for.

 A dark solid wood tabletop were used main enclosure.
 Glued and stacked wooden rectangles form the backside.
-Acryllic panels (featuring ornaments )
+Acryllic panels featuring ornaments and holes form the sides.

 All ornamentation is taken from:
 Jablan, S. V. (2002). _Symmetry, ornament and modularity_ (Vol. 30).
 World Scientific.

-In order to

-Patterns
 #### Pedal Grip Design

 The top part of the pedal requires friction-promoting design in order to avoid slippage.

-Inspired by Nature, a design insipired by the friction ridges of our fingers.
+The design is inspired by the friction ridges of our fingers.

 Various ways were considered, and the most straightforward was chosen.
 While real fingerprints would potentially be the visually most interesting, it is also a bit of a time-consuming task to get a good print, and clean up the images and vectors.
 Means of generating synthetic fingerprints (1)[Biometric System Laboratory](http://biolab.csr.unibo.it/research.asp?organize=Activities&select=&selObj=12&pathSubj=111%7C%7C12&), (2)[[Anguli](https://dsl.cds.iisc.ac.in/projects/Anguli/userguide.html)] were considered, however a more simple solution were choosen [Shader - Shadertoy BETA](https://www.shadertoy.com/view/4t3SWN)